Documentation

 Stats derive from normalized cost.
 Templates define cost and allocation ratios.
 Final stats compute automatically: HP = cost × hpPerCost × hpRatio, DPS = cost × dpsPerCost × dpsRatio, HPS = cost × hpsPerCost × hpsRatio.

-Balance CLI at src/game/balance-cli.ts for quick analysis:
+Balance CLI at src/rts/balance-cli.ts for quick analysis:

 Visual balance dashboard at /balance shows the same data in browser.